ValentinMudiay/Group-1-/wp-content/plugins/stripe-payments/readme.txt

 None.

 == Changelog ==

+= 2.0.32 =
+- reCAPTCHA add-on functionality is now built into the core plugin.
+You can enable reCAPTCHA from the settings menu of the plugin.
+- Added security token check for subscriptions payments.

 = 2.0.31 =
 - Added `Authorize Only` option in the product configuration interface.
 You can use it to hold funds on a card and then capture it later from the Orders page.